Butantoxin: Mode of action

 Butantoxin blocks the K+ channels reversibly, following Michaelis–Menten saturation kinetics.
 The toxin binds to the external vestibule of the pore, occluding it.
 This reaction is governed by electrostatic interactions between negatively charged residues in the K+ channel and positively charged residues in the toxin.
 Based on the results obtained from docking simulations, butantoxin may require only 6 main molecular contacts to interact with the Kv1.2 channel.
 This low number may explain the weak activity of Butantoxin regarding the Kv1.2 channel.
 For the affinity of the interaction between butantoxin and the Kv1.2 channel the N-terminal domain is important, because the affinity for the channel depends on its additional molecular contacts.
 On the contrary, the N-terminal domain of butantoxin does not contribute to the toxin activity on Kca3.1.

 Toxicity

 The blockage of K+ channels gives the scorpion venom its neurotoxic activity.
 Butantoxin weakly blocks Shaker B, Kv1.2 and Kca3.1 channels.
 It is about 60 times less potent than the more well known maurotoxin (MTX), another member of the short-chain scorpion toxin family.
-In mice the toxic dose (LD50) by intravenous injection of butantoxin-TsTX-IV was 826 ug/kg.
+In mice, the median lethal dose (LD50) by intravenous injection of butantoxin-TsTX-IV is 826 ug/kg.